 Yes.
 By filing a Power of Attorney (Form M-2848), you can be represented by a tax practitioner, friend, family member or whomever you choose.
 Once you have delegated this authority, the person you choose can represent you through correspondence, telephone calls and at any hearing or meeting with the Department.

-If, however, you are filing an appeal with the Appellate Tax Board, you either must represent yourself or have an attorney do so.
+If, however, you are filing an appeal with the Appellate Tax Board, you either must represent yourself or have an attorney to represent you before the Appellate Tax Board

 Is there any way that DOR can reduce my liability by waiving the interest and penalty charges?

-A request for waiver of a penalty can be considered if you show that failure to file a return or pay a tax in a timely manner was due to reasonable cause.
+A request for waiver of a penalty can be considered if you show that failure to file a return or pay a tax in a timely manner was due to reasonable cause and not willful neglect.
 No involuntary collection of the disputed penalty will occur while the matter is under appeal.
-Penalties may be waived or abated if the taxpayer had "reasonable cause" for his or her error and did not fail to file or pay due to "willful neglect."

 While ignorance of the law is never in itself considered reasonable cause, other factors may permit DOR to waive a penalty.
 For example, a serious illness or an unavoidable destruction of records may constitute reasonable cause for a late or inaccurate filing.
 Also, if a taxpayer reasonably relied on erroneous written advice from DOR personnel, DOR will waive any penalty that accrued.

 Applying for a penalty waiver has been made simpler for taxpayers.
 Most waiver requests now can be handled by the Audit Division after an audit is completed.
-In some cases, depending on where the case is in the Department when the request for a waiver is made, the Collections or Customer Service Bureau may waive penalties.
+In some cases, depending on where the case is in the Department when the request for a waiver is made, the Collections or Contact Center Bureau may waive penalties.

 DOR has developed a set of guidelines on waiving penalties, Administrative Procedure 633, Guidelines for the Waiver and Abatement of Penalties.

 Yes.
 If you wish to further appeal an assessment, the Appellate Tax Board (ATB) will hear virtually all cases that are filed within 60 days after DOR denies a taxpayer's application for an abatement (or within six months of a deemed denial).
 The ATB holds public hearings on disputed tax cases and is independent of DOR.
+The ATB has a small claims procedure, a formal procedure and also offers mediation in certain circumstances.
 Please call the ATB at 617-727-3100 for more information.

 Late-pay penalties will continue to be waived for disputed audit assessments and involuntary collection activities will continue to be stayed for all disputed assessments until the matter is resolved by the ATB.
 If the ATB decides the matter in the Commissioner's favor, an audit-assessed taxpayer will have 30 days after the decision to pay the unpaid liability before late-pay penalties begin, and all taxpayers will have 30 days after the decision before involuntary collection activities will commence on the unpaid liability.